• Skip to primary navigation

 Ingredients on a counter top.

-I highly recommend using whole baby potatoes or new potatoes for this recipe.
+• Potatoes - I highly recommend using whole baby potatoes or new potatoes for this recipe.
 If using larger russet potatoes or yukon gold potatoes, slice in half or into large quarters.
-Smaller diced potatoes will get mushy when cooked for 8 hours.
+Small diced potatoes will get mushy if cooked for 8 hours.

-Beef broth can be substituted with chicken or vegetable broth.
+• Beef broth - Can be substituted with chicken or vegetable broth if needed.
+Beef broth will add the best flavor.

 Adding ingredients to a slow cooker.